blouyakis/emt_basic/module_4_test.md

 ### Q47 🟢
 **Front**
-Sexual-assault patient with chest & groin pain, no visible bleeding.
-After lung sounds you should:
+A 43-year-old female tells you that she was sexually assaulted.
+She complains of pain in her chest and groin from being kicked.
+You do not see any signs of bleeding through her outer clothing.
+You should listen to her lung sounds and:
-• **Transport for medical/forensic evaluation**
+• Transport for medical/forensic evaluation
-• Ask if bleeding • Request female officer exam • Expose for bleeding
+• **Ask if bleeding** • Request female officer exam • Expose for bleeding

 **Back**
-**Answer:** Minimize on-scene exam; prompt hospital care.
+**Answer:** Ask if bleeding

 ---

 ### Q48 🟢
 **Front**
-6-y-o arterial spray arm wound.
-First action?
+A 6-year-old male fell off his bicycle and cut his upper arm.
+His mother is holding a blood-soaked towel over the wound.
+When you examine the wound, you see a five-inch laceration that is spraying blood.
+You should immediately:
 • Tourniquet • Brachial compression • Elevate • **Direct pressure**

 **Back**